phatnhse/android-container/README.md

 # Gradle
-You can either use Gradle Wrapper or Local Installation to perform desired tasks but IMO, you should choose first option whenever it's because of these following reasons:
+You can either use Gradle Wrapper or Local Installation but first option is recommended because of following reasons.

-* Reliable.
-Different users get the same build result on a given Gradle version.
+* Reliable: Different users get the same result on any give gradle version.
-* Configurable.
-Let's say that you want to provision a new version of Gradle to different users and execution environments (IDE, CI machine, etc), you only need to update the config file, Wrapper will take care the rest.
+* Configurable: Say that to update new gradle version to different users and execution environments (IDE, CI machine, etc), you only need to edit the config file, gradl wrapper will take care the rest.

-### Understand Gradle Wrapper
+### Get the idea of Gradle Wrapper
-Gradle wrapper is simply a script that allow user to run the build with predefined version and settings.
+Gradle wrapper is a script that allow you to run the build with predefined version and settings.
 These distribution information is stored in `gradle/wrapper/gradle-wrapper.properties`

 ![gradle wrapper properties](https://github.com/fastphat/android-container/blob/master/images/gradle-wrapper.png?raw=true)

-To change the version of Gradle Wrapper, grab one at [https://services.gradle.org/distributions/](https://services.gradle.org/distributions/) and update `distributionUrl`.
+To change the version of gradle wrapper, grab one at [https://services.gradle.org/distributions/](https://services.gradle.org/distributions/) and update `distributionUrl` accordingly.

-### How to cache gradle distribution and build dependencies?
+### Speed up build with gradle caching
 By default all files downloaded under docker container doesn't persist if that container is removed.
-Therefore, Gradle needs to download it's distribution and build dependencies for every build.
+Therefore, gradle needs to download dependencies for every build, including gradle distribution and app libraries.

-In order to prevent that behavior, Docker offers a solution called [Volume](https://docs.docker.com/storage/).
+To prevent that behavior, Docker offers a solution called [Volume](https://docs.docker.com/storage/).
 Volumes are typically directories or files on host filesystem and are accessible from both container and host.
-That mean they will not be removed after the container is wiped out.
+They will not be removed after the container is wiped out.

-The Gradle cached files are by default located under `GRADLE_USER_HOME`, which is `/`, so you can keep it there and move them to another directory, just make sure to define a volume for that path.
+The Gradle cached files are by default located under `GRADLE_USER_HOME` ( `/` ), so you can keep them there and move to another director.
+Docker will persist them as long as you define a volume for that directory.

 ```
 ENV GRADLE_USER_HOME=/cache